MichelEChaghoury/InterviewPreparation/FAQ.md

 ## Why should we hire you?

-You should hire me because my skills, qualities and knowledge are a great match for the job description.
+You should hire me because my skills, qualities, and knowledge are a great match for the job description.
-You should hire me because I am swift learner, and because I understand how important collaborative working and high standards are in this position.
+You should hire me because I am a swift learner and because I understand how important collaborative working and high standards are in this position.
-You should also hire me because I am results-driven, and not afraid to take difficult challenges and problems.
+You should also hire me because I am results-driven, and not afraid to take on difficult challenges and problems.
 you should hire me because I am a completer-finisher.
 Someone who can be relied upon to always get things done on time and to the expected standards.
-Finally, you should hire me because I always embrase change with a positive mindset, and my flexibility and adaptibility mean I am willing to take on duties outside of my job description, resulting in a greater return to the company.
+Finally, you should hire me because I always embrace change with a positive mindset, and my flexibility and adaptability mean I am willing to take on duties outside of my job description, resulting in a greater return to the company.

 ## What do you do in your free time?